 One thing to keep in mind is that, in general, each generation tends to react to the one who came before it.
 For example, for many Millenials, the internet was still relatively new, and so they embraced it wholeheartedly — hence their continuing enthusiasm for email and social media.
 On the other hand, Gen Z grew up with the internet being a fact of life.
 That means that to a degree, they assert themselves by “disconnecting” and by pursuing unique in-person experiences.
 They use social media largely to express their individual identities by sharing those experiences.

 When your persona is created, figure out what channels they prefer to use for communication with brands to better adapt your tone of voice — delve into reliable online research.

-Apart from this general info, check the social profiles of your real customers and find out what resources and brands they follow.
+You can also check the social profiles of your real customers and find out what resources and brands they follow.

-Watch How They Talk to Each Other
+Watch How They Talk to One Another

 Ask Them to Describe Your Brand